cvviz/Guide/jobs.md

 **3. Add Tags To Single Resume**
 	1. Click on the resume file name
-	2. It would open a resume with a brief summary **on the left**.
+	2. It would open a resume with a brief summary on the left.
 There you will see a tab, Tags
 	3. Click on a tab, Tags.
 Here you can add tags.

 # Why should we use tags?